 Gateway Courses

 Courses listed below may be used to fulfill department degree requirements.
-Bold indicates courses being offered in Spring Quarter 2022.
+Bold indicates courses being offered during Academic Year 2022-23.
 For full course listings, please visit Stanford ExploreCourses.

 Please note that the lists contain examples and are not exhaustive.
-If uncertain whether a particular course fits into one of these categories, contact Cyril Millendez, Student Services Officer, to check.
+If uncertain whether a particular course fits into one of these categories, contact Cyril Millendez, Student Services Manager, to check.

 Gateway Courses